maluyckx/Network_Attacks/report.md

 Finally, the script creates a Raw packet with a payload of 1024 bytes, consisting of the letter "A" repeated 1024 times.
 The `packet` variable is then created by concatenating the IP, TCP and Raw packets together using the `/` operator.

 ### Validation of the attack

+In a separate host (`ws2` for example), we measured the time for getting a response from the `http` server

 <ins>Before SYN Flooding</ins>